-- The Academy Profession Programmes and Bachelor Programmes Act (as amended by Ministerial Order no. 1147 of 23 October 2014). - Ministerial Order no. 1047 of 30 June 2016 on Academy Profession Programmes and Bachelor Programmes - Ministerial Order no. 1143 of 7 December 2009 on Professional Bachelor's Degree Programmes in Design and Business - Ministerial Order no. 85 of 26 January 2016 on Admission to Academy Profession Programmes and Bachelor Programmes - Ministerial Order no. 1046 of 30 June 2016 on Examinations on Professionally Oriented Higher Education Programmes - Ministerial Order no. 114 of 3 February 2015 on Marking Scale and Other Forms of Assessment on Educations in the Area of Ministry of Education and Science (grading scale). - Ministerial Order no. 597 of 8 March 2015 on Talent Initiatives in Education Programmes under the Ministry of Higher Education and Science.
+- The Academy Profession Programmes and Bachelor Programmes Act (as amended by Ministerial Order no 986 of 18 August 2017). - Ministerial Order no 841 of 24 June 2018 on Academy Profession Programmes and Bachelor Programmes - Ministerial Order no. 1143 of 7 December 2009 on Professional Bachelor's Degree Programmes in Design and Business - Ministerial Order no 1495 of 11 December 2017om on Admission to Academy Profession Programmes and Bachelor Programmes - Ministerial Order no 1500 of 2 December 2016 on Examinations on Professionally Oriented Higher Education Programmes - Ministerial Order no. 114 of 3 February 2015 on Marking Scale and Other Forms of Assessment on Educations in the Area of Ministry of Education and Science (grading scale). - Ministerial Order no. 597 of 8 March 2015 on Talent Initiatives in Education Programmes under the Ministry of Higher Education and Science - Ministerial Order no. 903 of 27 June 2017 on amendments to the Ministerial Order on Academy Profession Programmes and Bachelor Programmes.